-- 1. Upon three (days) or 21 hours of absence from school in a semester, a phone call will be made to the student's home to discuss the student's attendance.
+- Upon three (days) or 21 hours of absence from school in a semester, a phone call will be made to the student's home to discuss the student's attendance.
 KIPP KC considers three (3) days of absence in a semester to be excessive unless unusual circumstances are present. - 2.
-Upon five (days) or 35 hours of absence from school in a semester, a letter will be mailed to the student's home addressing the attendance problem and outlining the next steps should additional absences occur.
+Upon five (days) or 35 hours of absence from school in a semester, a letter will be mailed to the student's home addressing the attendance problem and outlining the next steps should additional absences occur. - 3.
+Upon seven (days) or 49 hours of absence from school in a semester, a parent/guardian conference with school leadership will be held either in person or virtually - 4.
+After ten (10) consecutive days or more than 70 hours of absences, excused or unexcused, a referral will be made to Kansas City's Truancy Court and a letter will be sent to parents regarding such notification.
+The student will also be dropped from KIPP KC.
+The student can reapply but would follow the normal enrollment process and go to the bottom of the waiting list, if applicable, for that grade level.

-- 3. Upon seven (days) or 49 hours of absence from school in a semester, a parent/guardian conference with school leadership will be held either in person or virtually - 4.
-After ten (10) consecutive days or more than 70 hours of absences, excused or unexcused, a referral will be made to Kansas City's Truancy Court and a letter will be sent to parents regarding such notification. - If a student misses the bus because the bus company did not pick up the student, we will verify with the bus company and then count the absence as excused.
-If a student misses the bus for any other reason it is an unexcused absence if they are unable to find alternative transportation. - Early dismissals or late arrivals: If at all possible, students must make medical or other appointments after school hours or on weekends.
-In the rare event that a student needs an early dismissal or late arrival, the following procedures must be followed: - 1.
-A legal guardian or individual named in the enrollment packet must sign the student out of school.
+If a student misses the bus because the bus company did not pick up the student, we will verify with the bus company and then count the absence as excused.
+If a student misses the bus for any other reason it is an unexcused absence if they are unable to find alternative transportation.

+Early dismissals or late arrivals: If at all possible, students must make medical or other appointments after school hours or on weekends.
+In the rare event that a student needs an early dismissal or late arrival, the following procedures must be followed:

+- 1. A legal guardian or individual named in the enrollment packet must sign the student out of school.
 If the individual is named on the enrollment packet but not recognized by staff we will ask for identification. - 2.
 The student must make up all missed work - 3.
 Only early dismissals or late arrivals for verified doctor's appointments will count as excused absences.
 All others are considered unexcused.
 Doctor's notes should be brought upon arrival to school.